Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 This is a localized adventure, meant for one Player and a DM (Dungeon Master).
 This style of play is called a Duet.

 # Introduction
 The goal of this adventure is twofold.
 First, it’s meant to introduce D&D to a person who has no experience with it whatsoever, while still being fun and engaging for experienced players.
 Secondly, it aims to build a hub where the PC (Player Character) will return to after various adventures, accumulating NPCs along the way, and it can be anywhere in Durn, a high magic realm.
 For the purpose of simplicity, this module will assume that it takes place in Gullenshire, one of the port cities of Hoverncast.
-This module is designed to be used by the DM, and will bring the PC from 1st level to 3rd level.
+This module is designed to be used by the DM, and will bring the PC from 1st level to 3rd level through milestone leveling.

 ## Character Building
 The PC should start at 1st level, and their background should contain a reason for them to have inherited a manor that has been neglected and abandoned over the years.
 It was once a beautiful place, but is now a sad reminder of what was.
 Whatever the background of the PC is, it should include the following part.